Saul-Ordonez/week-11-specialty-foods-code-review/README.md

 ## Description

 This Ruby on Rails web application takes in user input to save products and reviews in a one-to-many relationship.
 The form fields allow the user to add a cost and country of origin to the product, as well as have the ability to add multiple reviews from multiple people including details about the name of the author, a 1-5 rating system, and the content of the review itself.
+This application has full authentication functionality.

 ## Specs
 HTTP | Route | CRUD Functionality | Description